reppertj/reppertj/README.md

 ## Hi there 👋 I'm Justin Reppert

-A data scientist software engineer with a background in applied statistics 📊 and the philosophy of mathematics, I like building practical tools using machine learning models and thinking about ML infrastructure ☁️, measuring and monitoring model performance ⏱, and ETL pipelines.
+A data scientist and software engineer with a background in applied statistics 📊 and the philosophy of mathematics, I like building practical tools using machine learning models and thinking about ML infrastructure ☁️, measuring and monitoring model performance ⏱, and ETL pipelines.

 Check out some of my projects: